 Some Latin names include Codonopsis pilosula (Dangshen), Codonopsis lanceolata (Deodeok / Lance asiabell), and Codonopsis clematidea (Asian Bell Flower).

 Codonopsis mollis by Anniesannuals.

-Seeds of Codonopsis can be planted out either before the last frost of spring or in the autumn. they should be sown on the surface, ideally into a sunny part of the garden that has dry acidic soil. if growing indoors then seeds of bonnet bellflower should be sown into peat pots at the end of winter.
-They take from 1 to 4 weeks to germinate at a temperature of about 16 to 21 degrees centigrade.
-Seedlings of Codonopsis should then be planted out after the last frost of spring about 50 cm apart.
+Seeds of Codonopsis can be planted out either before the last frost of spring or in the autumn.
+They should be sown on the surface.
+Ideally locate into a sunny part of the garden that has dry acidic soil.

-Once established Codonopsis is should be tied to a trellis.
+Once established, the Codonopsis plant should be tied to a trellis.